oktadev/okta-blog/_source/_posts/2020-08-26-react-hooks.md

 npm install -E @okta/okta-react@3.0.4 react-router-dom@5.2.0
 ```

-In the file `src/App.js`, add the imports for these two packages to the top of the file.
+In `src/App.js`, add the imports for these two packages to the top of the file.

 ```js
 import { BrowserRouter as Router, Route, Link } from 'react-router-dom';